cybercongress/cybercongress/ecosystem/validators/onboarding.md

 # This is as an onboarding point for cyber validators

 ### The mission
 Cyber is a decentralized google.
-Its mission is to create a universal search protocol to (a) build an open semantic field of the internet with the help of blockchain technology and [cyberlinks](https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md#what-are-cyberlinks), and (b) decentralise the infrastructure of search with the help of blockchain.
+Its mission is to create a universal search protocol to (a) build an open semantic field of the internet with the help of blockchain technology and [cyberlinks](https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md#what-are-cyberlinks), and (b) decentralize the infrastructure of the web with the help of blockchain

 ### The short track
 If you don't want to read the whole doc and know what and why you are doing this, simply follow this guide: